awabom/3dprint/SV08/README.md

  * Calibration of z-offset each print.
  * Using parameters to 'START_PRINT' from slicer (see start g-code below)
  * New start sequence: Heating bed to target temperature before homing and calibration of z-offset.
+ * TODO: Handling of skew_correction, or retuning belts?

  See complete [macro.cfg](macro.cfg)